kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 After we mature a little more mathematically, we start dealing with numbers whose values are not known.
 We use _letters_ to denote these unknown quantities, much like we use _pronouns_ instead of _proper nouns_ for the names of people we do not know.
 Let us take a look at a potentially confusing expression:
 $$
-\frac{\frac{a}{b}}{c}
+\frac{(\frac{a}{b})}{c}
 $${#eq:abc}
 What does it mean?
 Can it be simplified?
 If so, what is its simplified form?
 Does it convey any meaning?
+What is the purpose of the parentheses on top?

 Mathematics is a language in which ambiguity is prohibited by strictly enforced conventions.
 We already saw that with the $\surd$ sign.

 Does [@eq:abc]^[It is not an equation but an expression; my software did not allow that degree of customization.
 Please excuse this inaccuracy.] mean more than one thing?
 Not if we know our conventions.
-The expression consists of a value on top divided by a value at the bottom.
-But the value at the top is itself a fraction:
+The expression consists of a value on top---supposed  divided by a value at the bottom.
+But the value at the top is itself a fraction, that must be evaluated first because its numerator and denominator are bracketed or enclosed in parentheses:
 $$
 \frac{a}{b}
 $$ {#eq:a-over-b}
 This is now divided by the value $c$.
 [We know](https://swanlotus.netlify.app/blogs/the-two-most-important-numbers-zero-and-one#the-multiplicative-inverse-in-mathbbz-mathbbq-and-mathbbr) that _dividing_ by $c$ amounts to _multiplying_ by $\frac{1}{c}$.
-The expression may therefore be simplified so^[Refer to the chapter "Arithmetic Revisited" in the _SAS_ book [@sas] if you are still unclear about what follows.]:
+The expression may therefore be simplified so:^[Refer to the chapter "Arithmetic Revisited" in the _SAS_ book [@sas] if you are still unclear about what follows.]
 $$
 \begin{aligned}
 \frac{\frac{a}{b}}{c} &= \frac{a}{b} \times \frac{1}{c}\\